Where It Is

-Where It Is is the debut album by British new wave band The Beloved, first released as a vinyl LP in November 1987 on the Flim Flam Productions label.
-It was the only album the band released as a new wave, guitar-oriented quartet before the line-up halved and they transitioned to a house/alternative dance sound.
+Where It Is is the debut album by British band the Beloved, first released as a vinyl LP in November 1987 on the Flim Flam Productions label.
+It was the only album the band released as an indie guitar band before the line-up halved, and transitioning to dance/pop.
 It is mostly considered to be a compilation album (including by the band themselves), since it compiles most of the singles and related B-side tracks the band released between April 1986 and June 1987, along with tracks from the Happy Now EP (albeit with one, "Righteous Me", being a re-recording).
 The album was produced by New Order's engineer Michael Johnson, except for "Forever Dancing" and "If Only '87", which were produced by the band themselves.
-All of the singles made the Top 30 on the UK Indie Chart, but failed to reach the UK Top 75.
-It didn't chart on the UK Albums Chart, but it reached Number 17 on the UK Indie Chart.
+All of the singles made the top 30 on the UK Indie Chart, but failed to reach the UK top 75.
+It did not chart on the UK Albums Chart, but it reached number 17 on the UK Indie Chart.

 For the initial LP release, a limited number of the albums included a free 7-inch EP included with purchase (containing three demos: "Forever Laughing", "Falling on My Face" and "The Last Detail").
 The album was then reissued on CD in early 1988 as an expanded edition with a more chronological track order and four bonus tracks: an extended remix of the track "Forever Dancing", the original 1986 version of "If Only", "A Kiss Goodbye" from the Happy Now EP and "If Only '88" (a re-recording of "If Only" specifically for the CD version).

 The album was remastered and re-released on 31 January 2020 as a 2-CD set by New State Music.
 This edition features other B-side tracks not included on the original versions and a second disc of demos and alternate versions of tracks.
-This release has charted at Number 88 on the UK Albums Chart so far.
+This release charted at number 88 on the UK Albums Chart.